-And I heard the voice of the Lord, saying, Whom shall I send, and who will go for us?
-Then I said, Here am I; send me.Isaiah 6:8(ASV)
+Then I heard the voice of the Lord, saying, "Whom shall I send, and who will go for Us?"
+Then I said, "Here am I. Send me!"Isaiah 6:8(NASB)

-Having recognised his shocking sinfulness and having had his filthy lips cleansed, the heavens were thrown open and Isaiah the prophet gazed in awe and wonderment on the magnificence of the holy temple of the Lord.
-Prostrating himself before the very throne of God, he offered himself to the Lord with those hushed words we all long to voice, yet often fail to discharge - Lord, here am I, send me.
+Having recognised his shocking sinfulness and having had his filthy lips cleansed, the heavens were thrown open, and Isaiah the prophet gazed in awe and wonderment, on the magnificence of the holy temple of the Lord.
+Prostrating himself before the very throne of God, he said, with hushed words we all long to voice, yet often fail to utter, "Lord, here am I, send me."

-It is the Lord God almighty Who asked in his hearing, Whom shall I send, and it was the Tri-unity of the Godhead Who continued: and who will go for Us.
-It was the awesome vision of Divinity's glory, in that holiest of all places that met Isaiah's startled eyes, for when he saw the Lord, high and lifted up, in His high heavenly place, and seated upon His throne of grace, Isaiah recognised his own sinfulness and realised that was not worthy to stand in the presence of such holiness.
+It is the Lord God Almighty Who asked in his hearing, "Whom shall I send?" and it was the Triune Godhead Who continued to ask, "and who will go for Us?"
+It was the awesome vision of Divinity's glory, in that holiest of all places that met Isaiah's startled eyes, for when he saw the Lord, high and lifted up, in His lofty, heavenly place and seated upon His magnificent throne of grace, Isaiah recognised his own sinfulness and realised he was not worthy to stand in the presence of such holiness.

 It was a glorious vision of Deity that met the startled eyes of this humbled man.
-It was the glory of God and a multitude of the angelic hosts, worshiping in the temple of His Presence, which met Isaiah's astonished eyes and caused those earth-shattering words to be whispered by this chosen vessel of God - Lord, here am I, send me.
+It was the glory of God seated in the midst of a multitude of angelic beings, worshiping in the temple of His holy Presence, which met Isaiah's astonished eyes and caused those earth-shattering words to be whispered, by this chosen vessel of God, "Lord, here am I, send me."

-If we really came to terms with the privileged position we hold, we would prostrate our humbled being before His holy Presence, and whisper with Isaiah, Lord, here am I, send me.
+If we really came to terms with the reality of the position we hold as the dwelling place of the most high God, we would also prostrate our humbled being before His holy Presence, and whisper with Isaiah, "Lord, here am I, send me."

-Father, teach me Who You are and show me how flawed my understanding is, of who I truly am in Christ.
-Thank you for cleansing my lips and washing me clean in the blood of Jesus - Lord.
-Here am I, send me, in Jesus name I pray, AMEN.
+Heavenly Father, teach me more of Who You are and show me how flawed my understanding is of who I truly am and of all that Christ has done for me.
+Thank you for cleansing my lips and washing me clean in the blood of Jesus.
+Thank You for sending Your Holy Spirit to live in me and for building me up, into the living Temple, with all who are saved by grace, through faith in Christ.
+In a world that has lost its way, I pray in Jesus' name, "Lord.
+Here am I, send me."
+AMEN.